codgas/better-jobcan/README.md

 An enhanced browser extension for JOBCAN attendance tracking that displays useful work metrics including overwork time, remaining hours for the day, start time, working days remaining, and monthly quota progress.

+> **⚠️ Status**: This project is still under development.
+Features may change and bugs may exist.

 > **Note**: This project is inspired by [jobkan-helper](https://github.com/exoego/jobkan-helper) by exoego.

 ## Features